 This depressurization technique prevents radon from reentering the home.
 A fan and ductwork are utilized to draw suction on the hollow interiors of a concrete block wall.
 The method works by keeping the air pressure within the wall lower than the air pressure in the basement.
 The radon gas is then removed before entering the basement.

-Call Radon-Rid for Skilled Radon Testing and Radon Remediation Options in PA
+Call Radon-Rid, LLC for Skilled Radon Testing and Radon Remediation Options in PA